demstalferez/GradientBoosting-WineClassification-Wandb/README.md

 We integrate Weights & Biases into our experimentation pipeline, which allows us to log the hyperparameters and the performance metrics for each experiment.
 Weights & Biases provides us with an interactive dashboard where we can visualize and analyze the results.

+## Hyperparameter Tuning

+During the experimentation process, we performed an extensive search over the hyperparameter space.
+A total of **384 different combinations** of hyperparameters were tested to find the model that yields the best performance.
+The hyperparameters that we tuned include:

+- Learning rate
+- Maximum depth of the trees
+- Number of estimators
+- Loss function
+- Subsample fraction
+- Minimum number of samples required to split an internal node
+- Minimum number of samples required to be at a leaf node

+This extensive search allowed us to explore a wide range of models and identify the combination of hyperparameters that optimizes the performance for this specific dataset.

 ## Results

 The experimentation results can be viewed in detail on the Weights & Biases dashboard.
 This includes various performance metrics such as accuracy, along with the hyperparameters used for each experiment.